zenna/Omega.jl/docs/src/soft.md

 ```

 From this perspective, conditioning means to solve a constraint.
-It can be difficult to solve these constraints exactly, and so Omega can soften constraints to make inference more tractable.
+It can be difficult to solve these constraints exactly, and so Omega supports softened constraints to make inference more tractable.

 There are two ways to make soft constraints.
 The first way is explicitly: